lista-dao/lista-token/README.md

 ## How to deploy on bsc

-1. Run `npx hardhat deploy:ListaToken --network bsc <ownerAddress>`, which will deploy Lista contracts on bsc the owner address is the address that will receive the total supply of tokens
+1. Run `npx hardhat deploy:ListaToken --network bsc <ownerAddress>`, which will deploy Lista contracts on bsc, the owner address is the address that will receive the total supply of tokens
-2. Run `npx hardhat verify --network bsc <contractAddress> <ownerAddress>`, which will deploy Lista contracts on bsc
+2. Run `npx hardhat verify --network bsc <contractAddress> <ownerAddress>`, which will verify Lista contracts on bsc